Posted: 18 Nov 2019

-The Department of Archaeology invites applications from individuals interested in teaching the following undergraduate course in the Fall Semester 2019.
+The Department of Archaeology invites applications from individuals interested in teaching the following undergraduate course in the Winter 2020 semester.

 Subject to budgetary restrictions and sufficient enrolments, appointments will be made on a course by course basis and will not entail any obligation to conduct research or to perform any administrative service for Memorial University.
 Appointments will be made in accordance with the provisions in the MUN-LUMUN Collective Agreement.
 Course design and evaluation methods for all courses will be in accordance with the Department of Archaeology regulations and the Memorial University Calendar.

 |ARCH 1005/ HIST 1005-083- Critical Reading and Writing in Aboriginal and Indigenous Studies||DISTANCE||Features the analysis of scholarly literature, media and other sources of knowledge related to Aboriginal and Indigenous studies.
 Students practice analytical and reading and writing through class discussion and assignments related to study of both past and present.||An MA or equivalent in Archaeology or a closely related discipline; previous teaching experience at a post-secondary level; and a demonstrated knowledge of the course concepts and content.||DISTANCE|

 Please visit www.mun.ca/archaeology/about/ for program and course information description.